trufnetwork/sdk-js/README.md

 ### Using the SDK with Your Local Node

-If you are running your own TRUF.NETWORK node, you can configure the SDK to interact with your local instance.
+If you are running your own TRUF.NETWORK node, you can configure the SDK to interact with your local instance by changing the `endpoint` in the client configuration, as shown in the [Basic Client Initialization](#basic-client-initialization) section.
 This is useful for development, testing, or when operating within a private network.
-For detailed instructions, prerequisites, and examples, please see our [Using the SDK with Your Local Node Guide](./docs/local-node-guide.md).
+For more detailed instructions, prerequisites, and examples, please see our [Using the SDK with Your Local Node Guide](./docs/local-node-guide.md).

 ## Deployment Considerations